LBCrion/sfwbar/doc/sfwbar.rst

         Read data from Music Player Daemon IPC (data is polled whenever MPD responds to an 'idle player' event).

+SwayClient
+        Receive updates on Sway state, updates are the json objects sent by sway, wrapped into an object with a name of the event i.e.
+        ``window: { sway window change object }``

 The file source also accepts further optional argumens specifying how scanner should handle the source, these can be: